deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Because Grampa filed his will with the Federal Government as if this was reservation land, but if it's not then it's not clear if the will's even valid.
-So, the State's got involved there, *and* the feds, and... oh yeah, let's not forget my mom."
+So, the State's got involved there, *and* the feds, and...oh yeah, let's not forget my mom."